agileware/au.com.agileware.zoomzoom/README.md

 This is just another [CiviCRM](https://civicrm.org) extension which integrates with [Zoom](https://zoom.us).
 Provides the following features:

 * CiviRule to create Zoom Webinar from Event and create Zoom Meeting from Event
-* CiviRule to update Zoom from Event
+* CiviRule to update Zoom details
-* CiviRule to delete Zoom from Event
+* CiviRule to delete a Zoom
-* CiviRule to add Participant to Zoom
+* CiviRule to add an Event Participant to a Zoom
-* CiviRule to cancel Participant in Zoom
+* CiviRule to delete a Participant from a Zoom
 * Scheduled Job to import Zoom Webinars and Zoom Events as CiviCRM Events
 * Scheduled Job to check Zoom registrations and attendees, record as CiviCRM Participants and update Participant Status, setting to Attended for attendees